BrighterCommand/Brighter/docs/adr/0020-refactor-external-service-bus.md

 ## Decision

 We need to refactor two classes out of `ExternalServiceBus`:
-- MessageDispatcher - responsible for dispatching messages via a producer
+- MessagePoster - responsible for dispatching messages via a producer
 - Outbox - responsible for guaranteeing delivery of messages

-For now, we will keep ExternalServiceBus as a mediator between these two classes; it may be possible to remove this class in the future.
+For now, we will keep ExternalServiceBus as a Mediator between these classes; it also provides scope management for the bus as a singleton.
+It may be possible to remove this class in the future, but this ADR believes it will be out-of-scope for this change.

 We will create seperate Async, Bulk and Sync versions of these classes.
 We may be able to factor out a base class from these Sync and Async classes to hold common functionality.

+We will seek to lower the code complexity concerns identified by CodeScene by as a result of this change.

 ## Consequences